Aerial view of an emerald river valley winding through deep evergreen forest

 Expanded direct eligibility for Tribal Governments under the Outdoor Recreation Legacy Partnership Program (ORLP), one of LWCF's competitive grant programs, regardless of population size.
 The expansion also includes Alaska Native corporations and Native Hawaiian community organizations.

-ORLP is currently paused by the National Park Service pending program review, but the eligibility change is permanent.
-When ORLP reopens, Tribal Governments can apply directly — a significant shift from prior rules.
+ORLP's recurring five-year notice is now live, and the eligibility change is permanent: Tribal Governments can apply directly — a significant shift from prior rules.

 Read H.R.
 6492